Protect your family from pests. Find out how to prevent and treat your pest problems.

 If stung by a bee or wasp, wash the wound with soap and water and then reduce swelling by soaking in cold water or by covering it with a cold compress such as ice in a cloth (but never hold ice directly on the skin).

-Calamine lotion can also be applied ease the itch.
-If the itching is severe, consult your pharmacist or pharmacist.
+Calamine lotion can also be applied to ease the itch.
+If the itching is severe, consult your pharmacist or doctor.

 People who are sensitive to insect stings should take care to minimize the risk of being stung, but there are practical steps that we can all take.